Submissions

 • For corresponding author email, ONLY organizational email must be used.

-• JTEC is currently abstracted and indexed in Google Scholar, Directory of Open Access Scholarly Resources (ROAD), Malaysian Journal Management System (MYJurnal) and Malaysian Citation Index (MYCite).
+• JTEC is currently abstracted and indexed in Google Scholar, Crossref, Directory of Open Access Scholarly Resources (ROAD), Malaysian Journal Management System (MYJurnal) and Malaysian Citation Index (MYCite).
+JTEC is listed in Excellence in Research for Australia (ERA) 2023 as per the Australian Research Council (ARC) Journal Ranking.

 Author Guidelines